 In fact, the last piece of legislation to pass congress was pre-WWII, in 1938!

 Because the average woman uses 12 beauty products a day between personal care and makeup products.
-Of those, she will average putting well over 100 harsh chemicals on her skin each and every day.
+Of those, she will average putting well over 100 harsh chemicals on her skin each and every day… and often before she eats her first meal.

 - Those chemicals are able to be passed through the placenta of pregnant women,